hanhanwu/Hanhan_Conference_Notes/The_AI_Conference2024.md

 ## AI Powered Tools
+* [Otter.ai][5], I saw lots of people uses this tool to take conference notes in real time, looks quite efficient
+* [Llama Index][3] enables querying form large amount of info more efficiently
+  * [It has many integrations][4]
 * [Andi search][1], search without ad or spam.
   * Hmm, I tried some search, not that accurate....

+## Lessons Learned from Founders
+* If customers need more accurate results, such as BI reports, building AI Assistant is better than building AI Chatbot, because current AI technique is not mature enough to handle

 ## Future Opportunities